What is Ripple?

 You will also need to create a Ripple wallet, which is an account for you to send and store your Ripple once they have been bought with Bitcoin.

-To create a Ripple account, first, visit one of the wallet providers available.
 A Ripple address is made of letters and numbers, and starts with the letter “r”.
 An example address would be: rf1BiGYXwwQoi8Z2ueFYTEXSwuJYfV2Jpn.

 Steps to Buy Ripple